What Are Community Schools?

 Benefits of Community Schools

-Community schools help foster:
+Research shows that community schools help foster:

-- Lower rates of absenteeism
+• Lower rates of absenteeism

-- Better work habits, grades, test scores, and behaviors
+• Better work habits, grades, test scores and behaviors

-- Higher enrollment in college preparatory classes
+• Higher enrollment in college preparatory classes

-- Higher graduation rates
+• Higher graduation rates

 Community schools provide a rich and varied academic program, allowing students to acquire both foundational and advanced knowledge and skills in many content areas.
 Students learn with challenging, culturally relevant materials that address their learning needs and expand their experience.
 Learning and enrichment activities are provided before and after the regular school day, including sports, the arts, and homework assistance.
 Parents and families are supported through adult education that is responsive to their emerging needs.